Vernakalant

-Vernakalant (INN; EU trade name Brinavess; proposed US trade name Kynapid) is a pharmaceutical drug for the acute conversion of atrial fibrillation, a kind of irregular heartbeat, in form of an intravenous infusion.
-It has been approved for use in the European Union and the UK since 2010.
+Vernakalant, sold under the brand name Brinavess, is a class III antiarrhythmic drug for the acute conversion of atrial fibrillation, in form of an intravenous infusion.
+It has been approved for use in the European Union and the United Kingdom since 2010.
 The US Food and Drug Administration denied approval in 2008 and 2019.

 Medical uses

 The drug is used for the treatment of atrial fibrillation lasting up to three days in adults after heart surgery, or lasting up to seven days in other adults, as an intravenous infusion.